neurodebian/neurodebian/sphinx/index.rst

 *Talk given at BrainScaleS CodeJam 5, Convergence in Computational Neuroscience*, University of Edinburgh, Edinburgh, UK.

-Halchenko, Y.O. & Hanke, M. (2012). `Environments for efficient
-contemporary research in neuroimaging: PyMVPA and NeuroDebian
+Halchenko, Y. O. & Hanke, M. (2012). `Environments for efficient contemporary research in neuroimaging: PyMVPA and NeuroDebian
 <_files/HalchenkoHanke_ContemporaryNeuroimaging_PENN2012.pdf>`_.
 *Talk given at the University of Pennsylvania School of Medicine*,